 |Deploy Retrieve Library||✔️||✔️||✔️|

-Each library has a corresponding VS Code setting.
-Access them by selecting Select File > Preferences > Settings (Windows or Linux) or Code > Preferences > Settings (macOS).
-Setting to false means that VS Code uses the CLI to execute those commands.
+The Apex library has been fully implemented, but the Deploy/Retrieve library has a corresponding VS Code setting.
+Access the Deploy/Retrieve setting by selecting Select File > Preferences > Settings (Windows or Linux) or Code > Preferences > Settings (macOS).
+Setting to false means that VS Code uses the CLI to execute these commands.

 Within settings, you will see the following:

-- If you’re using CLI Plug-In Hooks, those are not available when using the library from VS Code.
+- If you’re using CLI Plug-In Hooks, they are not available when using the library from VS Code.
 Uncheck the settings above to use the CLI directly for those commands.

 If you spot other gaps or have feedback, please open a GitHub issue.